Treatment for headaches

 Headaches can be more complicated than most people realize.
 Different kinds can have symptoms, happen for unique reasons, and need different treatments.

-Once you know the type of headache you have, you and your doctor can find the treatment that’s most likely to help and even try to prevent them.
+Once you know the type of headache you have, you and your doctor can find the treatment that’s most likely to help and even try to prevent it.

-The thin layer of tissue (periosteum) that surrounds bones, muscles that encase the skull, sinuses, eyes, and ears, as well as thin tissues that cover the surface of the brain and spinal cord (meninges), arteries, veins, and nerves, all can become inflamed or irritated and cause a headache.
+A thin layer of tissue called the periosteum that surrounds bones, muscles that cover the skull, sinuses, eyes, and ears, and thin tissues called the meninges that cover the surface of the brain and spinal cord can cause a headache.
+These tissues can become inflamed or irritated.
 The pain may be a dull ache, sharp, throbbing, constant, intermittent, mild, or intense.

 The main symptom of a headache is pain in your head or face.
 Other headache symptoms can be throbbing, constant, sharp, or dull.
 The symptoms of headaches can be treated with medication, stress management, and biofeedback.